Int-Angel/Meal-planner/README.md

 - **Category:** Food & Drink
 - **Mobile:** Mobile first experience
-- **Story:** Allows you to create a week meal plan, create your own recepies, get a shopping list, copy other people plan or recepies
+- **Story:** Allows you to create a week meal plan, create your own recipes, get a shopping list, copy other people plan or recipes
 - **Market:** Anyone who wants to organize their meals.
 - **Habit:** Users are constantly using the app to follow the recipe or to see the shopping list, each week the user will need to create a meal plan, this meal plan can be changed at anytime
-- **Scope:** V1 would allow users to create recepies and add them to the week, V2 would allow users to see other people's plan, copy other people's plan or recepies.
+- **Scope:** V1 would allow users to create recipes and add them to the week, V2 would allow users to see other people's plan, copy other people's plan or recipes.

 ## Product Spec